-Linkerd is a service sidecar and service mesh for Kubernetes and other frameworks.
-It makes running your service easier and safer by giving you runtime debugging, observability, reliability, and security—all without requiring any changes to your code.
+Linkerd is a service mesh for Kubernetes.
+It makes running services easier and safer by giving you runtime debugging, observability, reliability, and security—all without requiring any changes to your code.

 Once a service is running with Linkerd, you can use Linkerd's UI to inspect and manipulate it.

 How it works

 Linkerd works by installing a set of ultralight, transparent proxies next to each service instance.
 These proxies automatically handle all traffic to and from the service.
 Because they're transparent, these proxies act as highly instrumented out-of-process network stacks, sending telemetry to, and receiving control signals from, the control plane.
 This design allows Linkerd to measure and manipulate traffic to and from your service without introducing excessive latency.

 Versions and channels